trackmania-rl/tmrl/README.md

 ## Sponsors:

-Thank you to our sponsors for their support!
+Many thanks to our sponsors for their support!

 ![mist](readme/img/mistlogo.png)
 [MISTlab - Polytechnique Montreal](https://mistlab.ca)